Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 6. When all documents are scanned, select **Save**.

-    * The scan will be saved where you navigated.
+    * The scan is saved where you navigated.
     * If you do not wish to keep the scan, exit without saving.
 A dialog box will appear to confirm you want to discard the scan, select **Discard**.
 Select **Cancel** to return to save your scan.

 ## Tasks